Lemma1/Multimodal-DUE/README.md

 ### Instructions

-Please clone the whole repo, and run renner.ipynb using jupyter notebook.
+Please clone the whole repo, and run runner.ipynb using jupyter notebook.

 ### Experiments